 CIS and the Department of Homeland Security recommend that students print out and carry a copy of a DHS document explaining the rules related to Automatic Revalidation (along with page 2, a copy of the regulations).
 This document should only be provided to the Customs and Border Protection officer at the port of entry if they experience difficulties in processing their re-entry.

 Applying for a New F-1 Visa

 To request permission to re-enter the U.S. from outside of North America, you must have a valid F-1 or J-1 visa in your passport.
 A U.S. visa can only be obtained abroad at a U.S. Embassy/Consulate, preferably in your home country.

-Effective on September 1, 2004, potential nonimmigrants w ho are initially issued an I-20/DS-2019 to begin a new program on or after that date, unless exempted, will be required to pay the SEVIS fee prior to obtaining their visa –if a visa is required– or entering the U.S. Generally this fee does not apply to students who have maintained their current F-1/J-1 immigration status and are continuing their program of study.
+Potential nonimmigrants w ho are initially issued an I-20/DS-2019 to begin a new program on or after that date, unless exempted, will be required to pay the SEVIS fee prior to obtaining their visa –if a visa is required– or entering the U.S. Generally this fee does not apply to students who have maintained their current F-1/J-1 immigration status and are continuing their program of study.

 The US-VISIT program is operational at most major U.S. airports and seaports and tracks foreign visitors to the U.S. through the use of biometrics (measurable, physical characteristics used to recognize identities such as fingerprints and eye scans).